This recipe is safe for Coumadin (warfarin) users.

 Mince the porcini mushrooms.

-Place 2 teaspoons of the canola oil in a large skillet over medium high heat.
+Place 2 teaspoons of the olive oil in a large skillet over medium high heat.

 Add the quartered crimini mushrooms and cook, tossing frequently, until they are well browned.

-While the mushrooms are cooking add the remaining teaspoon of canola oil to a large stockpot.
+When the mushrooms are caramelized add the remaining teaspoon of olive oil the pan.

-Place the pot over medium high heat and add the onions.
-Cook for about 5 minutes until they begin to soften.
+Cook for about 3 minutes until they begin to soften.
+Stir frequently.

 Add the celery and cook for about 3 minutes.
 Stir frequently.

-Add the pan roasted mushrooms, white beans, chili powder, cumin, salt, pepper, the minced porcini and the mushroom broth.
-Stir well.
+Add the white beans, chili powder, paprika, cumin, salt, pepper, the minced porcini and the mushroom broth.

-Add the water and stir.
-When the pot comes to a boil reduce the heat until chili is simmering.
+When the pot comes to a boil, reduce the heat until the chili is simmering.

 Serve topped with 1 ounce of grated cheese per serving.